Pay attention to the fine print in commercial leases

-On behalf of Kadish & Anthony Law Group posted in Commercial Real Estate Transactions on Friday, June 30, 2017.
+On behalf of Kadish & Associates Law Group posted in Commercial Real Estate Transactions on Friday, June 30, 2017.

 Commercial leases are usually a lot more involved than residential leases.
 There are often clauses in the commercial leases that you have to read and review carefully because they could have a big impact on your business’ profitability and future.
 We know that you might have some questions about what you should look for when you read the lease.
 We can help you go over the contract to help you learn about what you are in for.